 2. Remove the spark plug caps (2).

 3. Using the spark plug wrench provided in the tool kit, remove the plug by rotating the plug counterclockwise.

 - A normal insulator tip is gray, tan or light brown.
 There will be few combustion deposits.
 The electrodes are not burned or eroded.
 This indicates the proper type and heat range for the engine and the service.

 - The tip should not be white.
 A white insulator tip indicates overheating, caused by use of an improper spark plug or incorrect throttle body adjustments.

 - A wet fouled insulator tip is black.
 A damp oil film covers the firing end.
 There may be a carbon layer over the entire nose.
 Generally, the electrodes are not worn.
 General causes of fouling are excessive oil, use of non-recommended oil or poor fuel quality.

-5. Install the new spark plug or reinstall the old spark plug using the spark plug wrench provided in the tool kit.
+5. Install the new spark plugs or reinstall the old spark plugs using the spark plug wrench provided in the tool kit.
 Torque to 7.4 ft-lbs (10 Nm).

 For more information, see your authorized Polaris Dealer.
 Find a dealer near you with the Dealer Locator.

 Maintenance tips, procedures and specifications can be found in your Owner's Manual.

 To find diagrams and replacement part numbers, use the online parts catalog.